 Enjoy your fritters with your main meals or as a snack to go along with your nice cuppa.

+Thank you for checking this mung bean fritters recipe.
 If you enjoy the post, please tell me how you think of the recipe in the comments below.
 And don’t forget to pin the post in your Pinterest.